 Theme and Decor

 Because of his autism, our son couldn’t share with us what theme he’d like, but as I said before, my husband knew.
 Pick a theme you know will get your child super excited, but keep the decor simple to not be too overwhelming.
 We opted for some giant Paw Patrol balloons (they are still floating around our living room) and some Paw Patrol cookies.
 Even if your child can’t verbalize it, you know what they love!
 Use that to get them excited about their special day.

 After the Party

 I believe this is the most important, get them back to their regular routine right away.
 Children with autism thrive best in structure.
-As soon as my son’s party was over he went down for his nap.
+As soon as my son’s party was over, he went down for his nap.
 My husband and I quickly put the house back together and got things back to normal.
 Easter was the next day.
 However, I elected to skip my son waking up to a huge Easter basket filled with more goodies.
-I wanted to help him get back to his normal routine.
-Two days in a row with goodies and different routines can cause a huge disruption in his expectations.
-The party needed to come in like a lamb, and go out like a lion.
+I wanted to help him get back to his regular routine.
+Two days in a row with goodies and different routines can cause considerable disruption in his expectations.
+The party needed to come in like a lamb and go out like a lion.
 Easy in, quickly out!